kammitama5/kammitama5.github.io/_posts/2019-10-21-Monday-October-21st.md

 - I left motivated, and grateful for everything.
 It was a fun weekend!
   I'll miss all the other leads; they are all special people who are great leaders, with such a bright future.
 It was inspiring to be around everyone, and it felt very much like a family.
 I'm really thankful for the opportunity!
+Now off to start a club on campus that can inspire students the way GDG inspired me when I was in LA!

 <img src="/images/dsc_small/gdgall.png" width="500">